 You’ll get dressed quicker in the morning if you don’t have to hunt around for a specific shirt.
 Plus, it’s easier to put together stylish outfits when you can see what will work well together.

 And if you fold your clothes correctly, you can cut down on creases and wrinkles.
 Wave goodbye to ironing every day to get ready for work!

 You can even save money, as you won’t forget what you already own and buy duplicates.
-(At this point, I would also recommend decluttering any clothes that you don’t love!)
+(At this point, I recommend decluttering any clothes you don’t love!)

 Marie Kondo recommends folding as many of your clothes as possible.
 That’s because it takes up a lot less space than hanging them.
 When you follow these instructions, you’ll see how many shirts or sweaters you can fit in one drawer.

 That’s especially helpful for minimalists who want to cut down on their furniture, too.
 You won’t need as many bulky closets or chests of drawers.